elebow/ruby-see5/README.md

 gem install see5
 ```

+You may also wish to install the gem `see5-installer` to provide the required executables: <https://github.com/elebow/ruby-see5-installer>.

 ## Usage

 ### Training a classifier

-`c5.0` must be available in the system path.
+The gem `see5-installer` must be installed, or `c5.0` must be available in the system path.

 Input data must be an Enumerable of Hashes, OpenStructs, or ActiveModel-like objects—anything that responds to `#[]` or `#send(:attr_name)` for each attribute name.